-16.1.
+- 16.1.
 Capital Structure.
-The number, kind or class (or any combination thereof) of shares of Stock reserved under § 3, the number, kind or class (or any combination thereof) of shares of Stock subject to Options, Restricted Stock Units or Stock Appreciation Rights granted under this Plan, the Option Price of such Options, the SAR Value of such Stock Appreciation Rights as well as the number, kind or class (or any combination thereof) of shares of Stock subject to Stock Subject to Stock Grants granted under this Plan shall be adjusted by the Committee in an equitable manner to reflect any change in the capitalization of the Company, including, but not limited to, an unusual or non-recurring dividend or other distribution (whether in the form of an extraordinary cash dividend or a dividend of Stock, other securities or other property), recapitalization, stock split, reverse stock split, split-up, spin-off, repurchase or exchange of Stock or other securities of the Company, or other similar corporate transaction.
+The number, kind or class (or any combination thereof) of shares of Stock reserved under § 3, the number, kind or class (or any combination thereof) of shares of Stock subject to Options, Restricted Stock Units or Stock Appreciation Rights granted under this Plan, the Option Price of such Options, the SAR Value of such Stock Appreciation Rights as well as the number, kind or class (or any combination thereof) of shares of Stock subject to Stock Grants granted under this Plan shall be adjusted by the Committee in an equitable manner to reflect any change in the capitalization of the Company, including, but not limited to, an unusual or non-recurring dividend or other distribution (whether in the form of an extraordinary cash dividend or a dividend of Stock, other securities or other property), recapitalization, stock split, reverse stock split, split-up, spin-off, repurchase or exchange of Stock or other securities of the Company, issuance of warrants or other rights to purchase Stock or other securities of the Company, or other similar corporate transaction. - 16.2.

-16.2.
 Mergers.
 The Committee as part of any corporate transaction described in § 424(a) of the Code shall have the right to adjust (in any manner which the Committee in its discretion deems consistent with § 424(a) and § 409A of the Code) the number, kind or class (or any combination thereof) of shares of Stock reserved under § 3.
-Furthermore, the Committee as part of any corporate transaction described in § 424(a) of the Code shall have the right to adjust (in any manner which the Committee in its discretion deems consistent with § 424(a) and § 409A of the Code) the number, kind or class (or any combination thereof) of shares of Stock subject to any outstanding Awards under this Plan and any related grant conditions and forfeiture conditions, and if applicable, the related Option Price and SAR Value for each such Option, Stock Appreciation Right and, further, shall have the right (in any manner which the Committee in its discretion deems code) to make any Awards to effect the assumption of, or the substitution for, awards previously made by any other corporation to the extent that such corporate transaction calls for such substitution or assumption of such awards.
+Furthermore, the Committee as part of any corporate transaction described in § 424(a) of the Code shall have the right to adjust (in any manner which the Committee in its discretion deems consistent with § 424(a) and § 409A of the Code) the number, kind or class (or any combination thereof) of shares of Stock subject to any outstanding Awards under this Plan and any related grant conditions and forfeiture conditions, and if applicable, the related Option Price and SAR Value for each such Option, Stock Appreciation Right and, further, shall have the right (in any manner which the Committee in its discretion deems consistent with § 424(a) and § 409A of the Code) to make any Awards to effect the assumption of, or the substitution for, awards previously made by any other corporation to the extent that such corporate transaction calls for such substitution or assumption of such awards.